Elifelete/portscan/README.md

 # portscan

 portscan coded by systmx.
-I take no responsibilities for the use of this program!
+I am not responsible for the use of this program!

 required python 2.7.x<br>
 SO linux